resuly/Traffic-Embedding/README.md

-The main code located in `model` folder, and the visualization works can be found in `visualization`.
+The main code located in the `model` folder and the visualization works can be found in `visualization`.

 To run the embedding model, you will need to install PyTorch environment and run the following command: